-LindormDataSource encapsulates ready-to-use best configurations and supports access to all types of Lindorm instances (single-zone and multi-zone).
-It is the optimal high-performance JDBC connection pool for Lindorm access.
-When using multi-zone Lindorm wide table instances, LindormDataSource can flexibly adapt to various access strategies, such as nearest zone access, specified zone access, and random zone access.
+LindormDataSource provides an out-of-the-box optimized configuration and supports access to all types of Lindorm instances, including single-zone and multi-zone instances.
+It is a high-performance JDBC connection pool for accessing Lindorm.
+When you use a multi-zone Lindorm wide table instance, LindormDataSource supports multiple access strategies, such as nearest-zone access, specified-zone access, and random-zone access.

 Prerequisites